alchemab/antiberta/README.md

 ## FAQs

-* _What dataset did you use?_ This is described in our preprint, but briefly, we used a section of the Observed Antibody Space (OAS) database (Kovaltsuk et al., 2018) for pre-training, and a snapshot of SAbDab (Dunbar et al., 2014) as of 26 August, 2021.
+* _What dataset did you use?_ This is described in our [paper](https://t.co/lzeqiueNSh), but briefly, we used a section of the Observed Antibody
+  Space (OAS) database (Kovaltsuk et al., 2018) for pre-training, and a snapshot of SAbDab (Dunbar et al., 2014) as of 26 August, 2021.
 We've included small snippets of the OAS database that we used for pre-training, and the paratope prediction datasets under `assets`.